Simplemux/simplemux/README.md

 tar -xvf rohc-1.7.0.tar.xz
 ```

-Go go the ROHC folder and make:
+Go go the ROHC folder and do this:
 ```
 cd rohc-1.7.0/
 ./configure --prefix=/usr